-Ask them questions and let them tell you their wants and needs.
-Yes, many times they don’t know what their needs are and you’ll have to guide them, but in the end, if they don’t believe it, you don’t have a chance.
+Ask them sales related questions and let them tell you their wants and needs.
+Listen to your customers.
+Yes, many times they don’t know what their needs are and you’ll have to guide them, but in the end, if they don’t believe in your solution, you don’t have a chance.

 2. Never go into a sales call not knowing how you’re going to close the sale.

 If you don’t know where you’re going, then how will you get there?
 The most common part left out of any sales presentation is the close.
 Plan for it upfront by developing the strategy and your course of action.

 This does not mean you’re only going to use one type of closing technique.
 On the contrary, it means you’re going to be ready to close using several different techniques based on what the customer tells you.

 3. Have a dedicated time set aside either daily or weekly to do your prospecting.

 Do you find yourself spending far too much time doing everything else but prospecting?
 If you don’t schedule it and hold yourself accountable, you won’t do it.
 Sales professionals need dedicated prospecting time.

 Read more about 6 Ways Great Salespeople Master Their Time.